Last updated on June 10, 2021

-Remember to choose a piece of jewellery where the accent diamonds are big enough to enhance the look of the centre stone but also are small enough to make it stand out.
+Remember to choose a piece of jewellery where the accent diamonds are big enough to enhance the look of the centre stone and are small enough to make it stand out.

 Colour and Clarity of Diamond Accents

-Oftentimes, jewellers do not spend much time discussing accent diamonds with their customers.
+Often jewellers do not spend much time discussing accent diamonds with their customers.
 That is why make sure to ask about accents’ quality characteristics.
-You don’t need to exactly match each accent stone in colour and clarity but there are some aspects to be considered.
+You do not need to exactly match each accent stone in colour and clarity, but there are some aspects to be considered.